Brett Cairns: Cadet officer

 Brett entered the Royal Military College of Canada in 1973.
 He spent four years there and he won awards for top all-around in academics, sports, and leadership.
 These all-around awards included: the Class of 42 Memorial Trophy in 1975; the Peter Fischer Memorial Trophy in 1976; and the Air Cadet League of Canada Award of Merit in 1977.
 He was awarded the Crossed Clubs award for athletic performance, the Cross Swords for leadership, and the Academic Star for academic performance.
 He was selected to be the captain of the High Box Display Team, the Cadet Wing Academic Officer, and he graduated with a Bachelor of Mechanical Engineering.

 Junior officer

 Brett completed the Basic Jet Pilot course (September 1978 to September 1978) at CFB Moose Jaw, and the Basic Fighter Pilot Course (October 1978 to April 1979) at CFB Cold Lake.

 While at 434 Tactical Fighter Squadron (Apr 1979 to February 1982) he completed the Canadian Forces Staff School, upgraded to section lead, and completed the Fighter Weapons Instructor Course (Canada's equivalent of the USAF Weapons School and the United States Navy Strike Fighter Tactics Instructor program).

-While at the 16th Tactical Reconnaissance Squadron at Shaw Air Force Base, South Carolina (February 1982 to August 1984) he graduated as top student of the RF4C Phantom II Conversion Course, was upgraded to Instructor Pilot, appointed to flight commander, and he was recognized by the Squadron Commander for outstanding leadership.
+While at the 16th Tactical Reconnaissance Squadron at Shaw Air Force Base, South Carolina (February 1982 to August 1984) he graduated as top student of the RF-4C Phantom II Conversion Course, was upgraded to Instructor Pilot, appointed to flight commander, and he was recognized by the Squadron Commander for outstanding leadership.